question-db/Any-Questions/README.md

 # Any Questions
 FileMaker Database for Canvas LMS quiz questions<br />

+The database is intended for use by instructors as an offline tool to manage course exam/quiz questions with the ability to either post quizzes to Canvas or export for printing.<br />

 * I currently consider the database 'alpha' code given that:
 	1. additional features are still being added to facilitate more general use
 	2. the database has only  been tested by me